The Day I Checked My Husband’s Phone

 It would be many months later that I actually filed but file I did.
 I’m proud that I never stopped fighting for my marriage and family until the day I signed the divorce decree.
 He, however, officially checked out the day he was served.
 He said to me, “Now I don’t have to hide it” and proceeded to aggressively pursue any woman in our town (and a few surrounding ones) that would give him the time of day.
 My only consolation (if it can be called consolation) is that he cheats on his current girlfriend too.
 Somehow that makes me feel better.

 He still hasn’t stopped calling me “Fat Ass” but I’m immune to it now.
 In an odd way it strengthens me.
-It reminds me of his character and how lucky I am to have gotten myself and especially my children out of his daily ugliness.
+It reminds me of his character and how lucky I am to have gotten myself, and more importantly my children, out of his daily ugliness.

 There are still some days when I wake up in the morning and forget that I’m not married to him.
 I panic.
 I know whatever time it is I shouldn’t be in bed.
 I jump out of bed to start whatever tasks my mind thinks I should be doing; making his lunch, warming up his clothes in the dryer, starting his truck so he has a warm place to make the trek to work.
 Then I remember: he’s not my problem anymore.
 I crawl back into the warm covers and rest my head on the pillow and thank God for that day by the woodpile.